microsoft/azure-iot-developer-kit/docs/_projects/01-shake-shake.md

 ## Step 3.
 Modify the #hashtag

-Open `AzureIotHubExample.ino` and look for the line of code:
+Open `ShakeShake.ino` and look for the line of code:

 ```cpp
 static const char* iot_event = "{\"topic\":\"iot\"}";